brooklynrail/brooklynrail-platform/content/events/2022/01/predicament-of-culture-roots-and-returns-james-clifford.md

 deck: Featuring Clifford, Thyrza Nichols Goodeve, and Hearne Pardee
 summary: Historian and cultural theorist James Clifford joins Rail Editor-at-Large Thyrza Nichols Goodeve and Rail contributor Hearne Pardee for a conversation.
-We conclude with a poetry reading from Noa Mendoza..
+We conclude with a poetry reading from Noa Mendoza.
 people:
   - person: james-clifford
   - person: thyrza-nichols-goodeve